You may wish to read an introduction to this section first.

 S. Esuperanzio: details of the portal

 In 1295 Jacopo da Cingoli, a local sculptor, decorated the fašade with an elaborate portal which he signed.
-His reliefs are rather well executed and they recall those at S. Maria in Piazza at Ancona.
+His reliefs are rather well executed and they recall those in S. Maria in Piazza at Ancona.
 The statues are rather naive, but not without a childish elegance.
 The inscription on the portal says that in 1295 Jacopo da Gubbio was Priore of Cingoli.
 In this case Priore means the first one/the leader and it indicates that the inhabitants of Cingoli, similar to what occurred in many other Italian towns including nearby Fabriano, called in a foreigner to act as the chief magistrate of their community.

 S. Esuperanzio: (left) interior; (right) Madonna and Child between St. Esuperanzio and St. Bernardino of Siena, a XVIth century fresco